Table of Contents

 - Increased consumption due to inflammation or disease

 Eosinophils are important in the defense against parasites.
-But they also play a role in allergies.
+However, they also play a role in allergies.
 Low levels are an indication of:

 - Severe, acute infections